AdaCore/learn/courses/intro-to-spark/book/04_State_Abstraction.rst

 Pre and Postconditions
 ~~~~~~~~~~~~~~~~~~~~~~

-Functional properties of subprogram's are usually expressed using pre and
+Functional properties of subprogram's are usually expressed using preconditions
-postconditions.
+and postconditions.
 As these contracts are standard Boolean expressions, they
 cannot refer directly to state abstractions.
-To work around this
+To work around this restriction,
-restriction, functions can be defined to query the value of hidden
+functions can be defined to query the value of hidden variables.
+These
-variables.
-These functions can then be used in place of the state
+functions can then be used in place of the state abstraction in other
-abstraction in other subprogram's contracts.
+subprogram's contracts.

 That is what is done in this example: